Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 - According to respected independent security reporter Brian Krebs, you can freeze access to your employment file at Equifax Work Number.
 (This is not related to freezing your credit file at the Equifax credit bureau.)
 He says "It’s not clear what may be the potential consequences."

-Official employment verification directions on the company websites.
+Official former-employee pages on company websites.
 [Directions may not cover all former service.]

 The Hewlett-Packard Alumni Association is operated by former employees who volunteer their time.
 Not officially endorsed or supported by any company.